Are Piano and Guitar Chords the same?

 FAQs

-Can you play piano songs on guitar?
+2) Can you play piano songs on guitar?

-Piano involves both hands, while guitar involves one on the chord and the other to strike.
+Chords on both instruments can be the same, but you can only play some piano songs on the guitar.
+The reasons for this are: Piano involves both hands, while guitar involves one on the chord and the other to strike.
 Moreover, the piano has variations of voicing, and the guitar has limitations due to the limited number of strings.

 Music theory exists to help understand music in general.
 Hence, music theory is the same irrespective of piano or guitar.
 The approach towards music theory differs while applying to different instruments.
 As all instruments have different build-ups, the application also varies a little.

-Is it easier to play guitar if you know the piano?
+4) Is it easier to play guitar if you know the piano?

 Guitar and piano – both are different instruments with disparate mechanics.
-Musicians say guitar becomes easier with time, piano becomes complicated as the days pass, and a pianist explores it more.
+Musicians say the guitar becomes easier with time, the piano becomes complicated as the days pass, and a pianist explores it more.
 Yet, knowing one instrument can easily boost learning another because your motor system is already trained to cope.
 Additionally, you have learned all about music theory too.

 Summing It Up!

+'Are piano and guitar chords the same?' is a question that hovers over the head of any rising musician.
 Chords are the bread and butter of learning any instrument.
 Master it on one instrument and recreate it on another.
-What you need to know is music theory and voicing of the instruments efficiently.
+What you need to know is music theory and the voicing of the instruments efficiently.